jericho066/Advance-Interactive-Science-Quiz/README.md

 2. Add topic option in `index.html`
 3. Update `selectTopic()` function in `script.js`

-## 🐛 Known Issues

-- Ensure all question files are properly linked in `index.html`
-- Some advanced physics questions may be challenging for general audiences
-- Mobile optimization is ongoing for very small screens

 ## 🤝 Contributing

 Contributions are welcome!
 Here's how you can help: